 A low affordability index can be another sign of a housing bubble.
 As you can see from the map below, the majority of the United States counties provide reasonably affordable housing.
 It also shows hot spots where housing is less affordable in the United States.
 In some densely populated areas, residential properties are too expensive for the average household to purchase a home.

 Large swaths of the West Coast and Northeast are unaffordable.
 In this map, California is a predominantly red state.
 Employment hubs like San Francisco, San Diego, and Los Angeles have particularly prohibitive housing costs.
 Compare the average housing affordability of the United States, 53 to California’s 26.
 This means that only 26% of Californians can afford a median-priced home in their state.
 The situation is similar in New York, particularly in metropolitan areas.
 So yes, California and New York are probably in a housing bubble.
 However, On the national level, 53% of Americans have the necessary income to qualify for a median-priced home in their state.

 The bottom line

 We are probably not looking at another housing bubble at the national level.
 Houses are much more expensive now, even when you adjust for inflation.
+Wages have not kept up with the increase of prices, which compounds the problem housing affordability.
 But the size of the median home has also increased.
 In fact, the US median cost of a square foot has remained relatively stable in the last 40 years.

 Even though households are smaller, we crave for larger homes.
 This rises house prices dramatically.
 However, foot by foot the affordability of new homes has barely changed.
 If you adjust for inflation, you could buy a house for practically the same price as 40 years ago.
 The key is keeping the size of the house to what was “normal” 40 years ago.
 The good news is you can find some great deals in your area, if you are willing to buy a house the size of your grandparent’s home.
 The bad news is houses that size or hard to find.